Criteria for Freshman Admission

 All candidates who have taken academic coursework at a community college or another academic institution must ask the appropriate registrars to send official copies of all transcripts to the CMC Admission Office.
 Some of these courses may be used for one of the SAT subject tests.
 The standard rules on transfer credit for college work completed by incoming freshmen may not apply to home-schooled students; CMC is likely to consider some of their college courses as substitutes for junior or senior high school courses.

 Candidates who are veterans of the armed services should submit a copy of their honorable separation papers with their credentials.
 Veterans who have served at least two years may be eligible for elective credit towards graduation.
 See Transfer Credit in Academic Policies & Procedures .
 Further information is available from the Admission Office or the Registrar.

 Freshman candidates accepted for admission who send a commitment deposit may delay entrance for one or two semesters.
-They must write the Admission Office to describe their plans and request the deferment before June 1.
+They must write the dean of admission to describe their plans and request the deferment before June 1.

 All students wishing to transfer from another college or university must submit transcripts of all college work, in addition to all other credentials required of freshman candidates, including high school transcripts and SAT or ACT scores.
 If the college transcript does not list courses in which the student is currently registered, that list must be submitted to facilitate credit evaluation.
 Preference is given to those who submit their credentials by April 1; notices of admission decisions are mailed by May 15.

 Students who have not done well at the academic institution previously attended will not be considered and transfer applicants must provide an official statement confirming that they left their previous institution in good standing.
 All transfer students are expected to complete two years of full-time study at CMC, and at least 16 courses must be taken and passed while attending the College.
 Advanced standing for more than two years is never granted regardless of the number of college courses completed prior to enrollment at CMC.